-An easy, savory Herb Cranberry Sauce to grace your holiday dinner table this year.
-Made with fresh or frozen cranberries and fresh herbs, this sauce is sure to become a family favorite.
-How-to video is included!
+A savory Easy Homemade Cranberry Sauce With Fresh Herbs to grace your holiday dinner table this year.
+Made with fresh or frozen cranberries, this sauce is sure to become a family favorite.

 Then it's on to better things for this blog...like Christmas cookie recipes!
 WOOOHOOO SUGAR!!!

 So Thanksgiving is less than one week away and I'm sitting here wondering where the past year has gone.
 Can't believe the holidays are already upon us and I have zero Christmas gifts bought.
 RUH ROH!